Aquinator/Bomberman/README.md

 ### Controls

 Keyboard:
- - White Bomberman uses the arrow keys
+ - White Bomberman uses the arrow keys to movement
  - White Bomberman uses the ENTER key to place bombs
- - Black Bomberman uses the WASD keys
+ - Black Bomberman uses the WASD keys to movement
  - Black Bomberman uses the SPACE key to place bombs

 ## Supported Platforms